facebookarchive/presto-odbc/README.md

 Not all of the conventions have been applied to the source yet.

 * 4 space indentation
-* Limited to 120 columns
+* Try to limit to 120 columns
 * Prefer `myHttpFunction` to `myHTTPFunction`
 * All ODBC functions must have their contents wrapped with a call to `exceptionBoundary`
 * As appropriate, change integer types to enum types (use `StatementAttribute` instead of `SQLSMALLINT`, etc)
 * Always wrap C types with safer D abstractions (see `toDString` and `OutputWChar`); prefix the C-style variables with an underscore
 * Also prefix variables with an underscore to express that the variable should be cast/converted to or encapsulated in another type before use
-* Use dllEnforce instead of assert
+* Use `dllEnforce` instead of `assert`
 * Avoid fully qualifying enum values (`MyEnumType.MyEnumValue`); use a `with` statement instead
 * Always use a `with` statement when accessing ODBC handles
-* Always specify whether lengths are in bytes or characters
+* Always specify whether lengths are in bytes or characters as part of a variable's name

 # References: